 Grand Canyon Elementary School

-- The teacher population of 14 teachers has grown by 16% over five school years.
+The teacher population of 14 teachers has declined by 17% over five school years.

 |Grades Offered||Grades Prekindergarten-8|